Warm Hubs and Mobile Warm Hub

 We have commissioned a short video showing the difference that Warm Hubs and the Mobile Warm Hub can make to communities such as Bidford, and we look forward to sharing this shortly.

 Mobile Warm Hub

 Our Mobile Warm Hub service is run by WRCC and VASA working together, supported by Cadent, and complements the Warm Hubs project.
-Our converted community minibus – also nicknamed our “Chattybus” – took to the road in May 2021 and since then we’ve visited communities throughout Warwickshire and Solihull on a daily basis (Monday to Friday), supported by volunteer drivers and hosts.
+Our converted community minibus – also nicknamed our “Chattybus” – took to the road in May 2021 and since then we’ve run a Monday to Friday service visiting Warwickshire communities on a weekly or fortnightly basis, supported by volunteer drivers and hosts.

-Different communities have different needs and our Mobile Warm Hub can pay weekly visits, monthly visits or occasional stops as required, subject to availability.
-We can help communities while halls are moving out of lockdown, and can work with local residents to help set up permanent Warm Hubs in village halls and community spaces, helping to create new, inclusive activities.
+Different communities have different needs and our Mobile Warm Hub can pay weekly visits, monthly visits or occasional stops as required (subject to booking availability).
+We can work with local volunteers to help set up permanent Warm Hubs in village halls and community spaces, helping to create new, inclusive activities.
 We can also offer a place for residents to meet in more remote areas with no local facilities.

 The Mobile Warm Hub carries leaflets and materials about energy saving and home safety matters, as well as information on a range of other community support services.
-We’re collaborating with organisations across the county such as Act on Energy and the Mobile Libraries Service, and project supporters may also join us from time to time to provide helpful community information and advice.
+We’re collaborating with organisations across the county such as Act on Energy and the Mobile Libraries Service, and Cadent and other project supporters may also join us from time to time to provide helpful community information and advice.

 Mondays – 2.00pm – 3.30pm, Gamecock Barracks, Bramcote (weekly)